-- New and returning students must have an application on file to register. - April 5, 2019 Deadline for new students to file an application and participate in matriculation (assessment and orientation/ advising) in order to receive a registration appointment for Summer 2019.
-Students who apply after this date will be assigned to open registration. - You may register on or after your registration date and time. - Free Internet access for registration is available in the Admissions & Records (A-300) and High School and Community Relations (A-100) office lobbies.
+- You must have an application on file to register. - April 9, 2021 Deadline for new students to file an application and participate in matriculation (assessment and orientation/ advising) in order to receive a registration appointment for Summer 2021.
+Students who apply after this date will be assigned to open registration. - You may register on or after your registration date and time.